-The program is now closed for the 2016 fiscal year, and closes effective December 31, 2016, late applications will be denied.
+The program is now open for the 2017 fiscal year, and closes effective December 31, 2017, late applications will be denied.

 Application forms will be mailed out to last years applicants.